geoserver/geoserver-history/doc/en/user/source/data/app-schema/index.rst

 The application schema support (app-schema) extension provides support for :ref:`app-schema.complex-features` in GeoServer WFS.

+.. note:: You must install the app-schema plugin to use Application Schema Support.

 GeoServer provides support for a broad selection of simple feature data stores, including property files, shapefiles, and JDBC data stores such as PostGIS and Oracle Spatial.
 The app-schema module takes one or more of these simple feature data stores and applies a mapping to convert the simple feature types into one or more complex feature types conforming to a GML application schema.

 .. figure:: app-schema.png